fingadar/trackermavfilter/README.md

 # trackermavfilter
- small Mavlink filter, inputs Mavlink(2), outputs few messages for i.e. trackers as mavlink1
+ Simple Mavlink filter, inputs Mavlink(2), outputs few messages for i.e. trackers as mavlink1

  Can read Mavlink1/2 from:
   udp